matejfric/mdbook/src/design-patterns/behavioral.md

   - `__next__()` get the next element,
   - `raise StopIteration` when there are no more elements.
 - Unified interface for traversal of a (heterogenic) collection.
-- Separation of Concerns (SOC) / Single Responsibility Principle (SRP).
+- Single Responsibility Principle (SRP) / Separation of Concerns (SoC).
 - Stateful iterator cannot be recursive.
 - For example: [Tree traversal](https://en.wikipedia.org/wiki/Tree_traversal).